blakelystaton-ui/krittics-app/replit.md

 # Krittics - AI-Powered Movie Trivia Platform

 ## Overview
 Krittics is an immersive movie trivia platform that combines cinematic experiences with AI-powered trivia challenges.
 It features a single-player Deep Dive mode, multiplayer Private Rooms with live chat, and competitive Krossfire leaderboards.
-The platform showcases 4 open-source Blender Foundation movies (Big Buck Bunny, Sintel, Tears of Steel, Elephants Dream) with mobile-compatible video hosting from Google Cloud Storage, providing a Netflix-style browsing experience for movie discovery alongside engaging trivia.
+The platform showcases 6 movies with mobile-compatible video hosting from Google Cloud Storage, providing a Netflix-style browsing experience for movie discovery alongside engaging trivia.

 ## User Preferences
 - Primary theme: Dark mode only (locked, no theme toggle)